All Episodes

 It's in pre-order now, Rush Revere and the Star Spangled Banner.

-There's more history chalked into this book.
+There's more history chocked into this book.

-You I'm not gonna say any more.
+I'm not going to say any more.

 I don't want to give it away.

-It's Rush Revere and the Star Spangled Banner.
+It's Rush Revere and the Star-Spangled Banner.

-It's available now everywhere you get books online uh for pre-order, Amazon Barnes and Noble, Books a Million, you name it.
+It's available now everywhere you get books online for pre-order.

 It's on sale in the stores on October 27th.

-We don't just present history as a timeline of facts that people have to memorize or not memorize.
+For those two or three of you that are unfamiliar with the Rush Revere Time Travel Adventures with Exceptional Americans children's book series, we don't just present history as a timeline of facts that people have to memorize or not, not memorize.

-Just we what we do here, we write these books in such a way that the reader actually experiences history and is transported back to the events in time that we are writing about so that they are actually there.
+What we do here, we write these books in such a way that the reader actually experiences history and is transported back to the events in time that we are writing about so that they are actually there.

 They're part of it.